lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 1. A first GET request is here to display the HTML form
 1. A second POST or PATCH request enables to actually create or update the tasks using the parameters submitted in the form.

 An action is not necessarily associated with a view.
-For instance, the create/update/detroy action are not associated to any views.
-They are just here to perform operation and then `redirect_to` another URL.
+For instance, the create/update/destroy actions are not associated with any views.
+They are just here to perform operations on the DB and then `redirect_to` another URL.

 #### When you are done

-When you are done with the exercise, which means you have a functionnal todolist web-app, refactor your code:
+When you are done with the exercise, which means you have a functionnal todo-app, refactor your code:

-- use a [partial](http://guides.rubyonrails.org/layouts_and_rendering.html) to factor for the new and edit forms.
+- Use a [partial](http://guides.rubyonrails.org/layouts_and_rendering.html) to factor the new and edit HTML forms.
-- use the `form_for` rails helper to build you new/edit form.
+- Use the `form_for` helper to build you new/edit form.
-- refactor your routes with the `resources` routing method.
+- Refactor your routes with the `resources` routing method.